status-im/status-go/CONTRIBUTING.md

 2. Preserve as much history as possible.
    If you need to re-name file use `git mv` - it will preserve git history.

+## Commit format

+We use a slight variation of [Conventional commits](https://www.conventionalcommits.org/en/v1.0.0/).

+We enforce the usage of `!` for breaking changes, or `_` for non-breaking.
+The rationale is that if we don't enforce one or the other, often devs will forget to add `!` to breaking changes.
+Forcing to add one or the other, will also hopefully force devs to make a decision with each commit.